sveltejs/kit/documentation/docs/05-load.md

 	- you want to avoid a network hop when the resource is on a different server
 	- you need to return non-serializable data
 	- you are building an SPA served from a static file server
-- use both `load` functions in case you have a combination of requirements
+- use both `load` functions when you have a combination of requirements

 ### Making fetch requests

-Inside server-only `load` functions you can directly query your data base.
+Inside server-only `load` functions you can directly query your database.
 Inside shared `load` functions you can't, as they also may run on the client.
 Also sometimes your data base may not be on the same server as your app.
 For these reasons it is often necessary to make `fetch` requests.

 The `load` function provides a `fetch` method which is equivalent to the [native `fetch` web API](https://developer.mozilla.org/en-US/docs/Web/API/fetch), with a few additional features: